Best EOS Lending Platforms for June 2023

 Newdex applies a flat 0.1% transaction fee across all trades.
 It does not take any listing fees from project developers, making it easy to launch a new project and have its token trade publicly.

-To trade on Newdex, all you need is an EOS account and wallet – no need to register!
+To trade on Newdex, you only need an EOS account and wallet; there is no need to register.

 Best EOS Exchanges